 Baker's Tank is a 5.3 mile heavily trafficked out and back trail located near Breckenridge, Colorado and is rated as difficult.
-The trail offers a number of activity options and is accessible from December until February.
+The trail offers a number of activity options and is best used from December until February.
+Horses are also able to use this trail.

 cross country skiing